kjs452/Evolve5Sims/laplace/README.md

 	bigbang.txt			same as statue_maxwell.txt, except i got all the blocks clumped together by the creative use of space key.

+	spell.txt			little universe that will spell "HELLO" when space key pressed

 Press SPACE key to trigger the gate keeper

 Just load the files and run them.